MayarAlaa/Life-At-ITI/README.md

+# Week 23 :

+It was a short week.
+We took 3 days off due to bad weather conditions.
+We started MVC course.
+I'm really enjoying it.
+The instructor is amazing though she's so young.

 # Week 22 :

 I was going to start by saying that It's getting worse, then I remembered that I gave a very good presentation about the local chocolate Corona yesterday and the feedback from both of the instructors was great.